Oliver Tambo: Return to South Africa

 He returned to South Africa on 13 December 1990 after over 30 years in exile.
 He was able to return to South Africa because of the legalization of the ANC.
+This was done by President F.W. de Klerk.
 When he returned after his time in exile he received much support.
 Some of that support even came from old rivals.
 However, because of his stroke in 1989, it was harder for him to fulfill his duties as President of the ANC, so in 1991, at the ANC's 48th National Conference, Nelson Mandela took over as president of the ANC.
 When he stepped down as president, however, the congress created a special position for him as the National Chairman.

 Death

 After suffering complications following a stroke, Tambo died on 24 April 1993, at the age of 75.
 His death came 14 days after Chris Hani's assassination and one year before the 1994 general election in which Nelson Mandela became President.
 Mandela, Thabo Mbeki, Walter Sisulu and other prominent politicians attended the funeral.
 Tambo was buried in Benoni, Gauteng.